reach-sh/reach-lang/docs/dev/src/tut/overview/index.md

 + Line 18 has the contract commit to these values and continue the rest of the program.

-At this point, Bob's backend has learned the value of `{!reach} request` and can deliver it to Bob's frontend for his approval.
+At this point, Bob's backend has learned the value of `{!rsh} request` and can deliver it to Bob's frontend for his approval.
 This happens next.

 ```
 load: /examples/overview/index.rsh